mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
 * `isAccountActive`

-The first is more precise, but comes with the burden of a 57-character name.
+The first conveys more information, but comes with the burden of a 57-character name.
 Most developers are willing to sacrifice a bit of precision in favor of for a concise, almost-as-good name like `isAccountActive` (except for Java developers, for whom both names are offensively terse).

 For test functions, there's a key factor that changes the equation: you never write *calls* to test functions.
-A developer types out a test name exactly once in the function signature.
+A developer types out a test name exactly once &ndash; in the function signature.
 Given this, brevity still matters, but it matters less than in production code.

 Whenever a test breaks, the test name is the first thing you see, so it should convey as much information as possible.
-For example, imagine modifying this production class:
+For example, consider this production class:

 ```c++
 class Tokenizer {